 The psychological and physical impacts can mean that you struggle to lead a normal and fulfilling life.
 You may need to spend a lot of money on therapy and rehabilitation as well as losing out on opportunities in life.

 The CICA will consider all of these factors before awarding compensation.
-A good solicitor will help you to prepare all of the information you need and claim as much as you can for the physical and psychological injuries that you have suffered.
+A good solicitor will help you to prepare all of the information you need and claim the rape victim compensation you deserve for the physical and psychological injuries that you have suffered.

 Although you may be experiencing both mental and physical distress following an attack it is important that you handle the situation in a way that will enable you to make a claim from the CICA in the future.
 Ensure that you inform the police and see a doctor to enable them to give you a medical examination as soon as possible.

 - Go somewhere safe.
-Ensure you are safe and contact someone to help and advise
+Ensure you are safe and contact someone to help and advice

 - Keep as much evidence as possible.
 Avoid showering or removing your clothes after the attack.
 This may destroy forensic evidence.
 Only do so after you have reported the incident and been told by the police that it is safe to wash.
 Write down everything you can remember about the attack and your attacker whilst it is fresh in your mind.